cs1302uga/cs1302-genlistadt/README.md

 You will be submitting your project via Odin before the deadline indicated near the top of this document.
-Make sure your project files are on `nike.cs.uga.edu`.
+Make sure your project files are on `odin.cs.uga.edu`.
 Change into the parent directory of your project directory.
 If you've followed the instructions provided in this document, then the name of your project directory is likely `cs1302-listadt`.
 While in your project's parent directory, execute the following command: